 Accessories: Way beyond Gear VR

 The Galaxy S8 works with the new Gear VR for those who want to experience virtual-reality games and content, but that’s not the only interesting accessory.
 The new DeX ($149) is a dock that lets you use the S8 and S8+ as a mini PC.
 The dock can connect to a full-size monitor via its HDMI port, as well as a keyboard and mouse via Bluetooth.
 It also has an Ethernet jack and a USB port.

 Out of the box, the Samsung Connect app will let you access and control various Samsung-branded smart home gear.
 For instance, you can start your Samsung robot vacuum ($549) or peek inside your Samsung Family Hub fridge (about $2,900) to see what you need from the store while you’re out.
-But you’ll get a lot more possibilities when Samsung starts selling its Samsung Connect Home -- a combination mesh Wi-Fi router and SmartThings hub that will let you control other items, such as Philips Hue lights and Netgear’s Arlo security camera.
+But you’ll get a lot more possibilities if you buy Samsung's $169 Samsung Connect Home — a combination mesh Wi-Fi router and SmartThings hub that will let you control other items, such as Philips Hue lights and Netgear’s Arlo security camera.

 Samsung offers a slew of other accessories, including an LED View cover for always having the time in view, a wireless charging stand and more.
 Check out our roundup of the Best Galaxy S8 accessories and Galaxy S8 cases.